Joe Arroyo: 1981-2011:

-Joe Arroyo became very successful by mixing salsa, cumbia, porro, soca, compas (or konpa), zouk and other music from the African Diaspora in a unique style.
+Arroyo became very successful by mixing salsa, cumbia, porro, soca, compas (or konpa), zouk and other music from the African Diaspora in a unique style.
 Some of his most famous songs are "Rebelión", "La Noche", "Tania", "El Ausente" and "En Barranquilla Me Quedo".

-2000–2011: Health issues
+Health issues and death

-Arroyo was forced to cancel several performances due to his health problems.
-On more than one occasion, he was thought to be dead because of his abrupt absences from media attention.
-Joe Arroyo had to go through surgery because of problems with his eyes.
+Arroyo suffered from health problems throughout his career, which forced him to cancel several performances.
+On at least one occasion he was falsely reported dead.
+In September 1983 Arroyo was nearly killed by a thyroid problem, and in 2000 a combination of diabetes and pneumonia brought him close to death while touring in Spain.
+He had to go through surgery because of problems with his eyes.

-He was once seriously ill for about three months due to a problem with his thyroid, even though many had attributed it to drug abuse, which the singer denied in Rolling Stone magazine, Argentina in January 2004.

-Death
+Arroyo's health issues have been attributed, in varying degrees, to drug use.
+He denied the involvement of drugs in his September 1983 illness.

 Arroyo died in Barranquilla on 26 July 2011, after spending nearly a month in hospital due to multiorgan failure.
-During his stay in the hospital his health deteriorated.
-The day before his death, doctors announced the singer was suffering from several organ failures including renal and heart failure and he was given his final sacrament by the local bishop.
-The singer died at 7:45 local time.
+The day before his death, he was given his final sacrament by the local bishop.
+Arroyo died at around 7:45 local time.

 Legacy

 Between June and December 2011 the RCN channel broadcast a soap opera based on the singer's life called El Joe, la leyenda (The Joe, the legend).
 On 9 November 2011, Shakira was honored as Latin Recording Academy Person of the Year and performed a cover of Arroyo's song "En Barranquilla Me Quedo" at the Mandalay Bay Events Center as a tribute to the singer.
 A three-meter tall bronze and copper statue of Arroyo was unveiled in Cartagena, Colombia in 2013.
+Geotrigona joearroyoi, a species of bee discovered in 2014 in Colombia, was named in honour of Arroyo.